Milken Educator Awards

 - Exemplary educational accomplishments beyond the classroom that provide models of excellence for the profession;

-- Strong, long-range potential for professional and policy leadership; and
+- Early- to mid-career educators who offer strong, long-range potential for professional and policy leadership; and

 - Engaging and inspiring presence that motivates and impacts students, colleagues and the community.